 7 Queer Women In History You Should Know

-To be a woman in history is often a difficult enough task (ask Queen Theodora, the Byzantine empress painted to be a prostitute by a male historian); to be a woman and queer in the past often looks like it was fraught with unimaginable difficulties.
-But certain notable figures still managed — and managed in spectacular style.
-Some of the most influential, artistic and highly-awarded women in history have had a decent dose of queerness in their lives.
-But today, I'm not focusing on those who often have the limelight during discussions of important queer historical figures, like the poet Sappho.
-Instead, we're going on a journey through some of the lesser-known queer women of history.
+To be a woman in history was difficult enough (just ask Queen Theodora, the Byzantine empress painted to be a prostitute by a male historian); subsequently, to have been a woman and queer in the past was fraught with unimaginable difficulties.
+But certain notable figures still managed — and in spectacular style.
+Some of the most influential, artistic, and highly-distinguished women in history have experienced a decent dose of queerness in their lives.
+But today, the focus is not on those who often have the limelight during discussions of important queer historical figures, like the poet Sappho.
+Instead, this is a journey through some of the lesser-known queer women of history.

-From the out-and-proud Yorkshire noblewoman who kept an encrypted diary of her liaisons with women, to the Mexican singer who had an affair with Frida Kahlo and died a legend at 93, these are women whose primary noteworthiness in history isn't related to their choice of bedmate.
-But as much as they might have not personally prioritized that aspect of their identity, or viewed their orientation in vastly different ways to our own views of sexuality today, visibility is important.
-It's key to remember that queer women weren't an invention of modernity; they've been around forever.
+From the out-and-proud Yorkshire noblewoman who kept an encrypted diary of her liaisons with women to the Mexican singer who had an affair with Frida Kahlo and died a legend at 93, these are women whose primary significance in history wasn’t related to their choice of bedmate.
+However, as much as they might have not explicitly revealed that aspect of their identity, or viewed their orientation in vastly different ways to our own views of sexuality today, visibility is important.
+It's key to remember that queer women weren't an invention of modernity — they've been around forever.

 1. Alla Nazimova

-If you've ever wondered at the origin of the coy term "sewing circle" as a euphemism for a gathering of queer women, it's alleged to have started with Alla Nazimova, a Russian actress and apparent seductress extraordinaire during the Golden Age of Hollywood.
-Her salons at her house in 1920s Los Angeles, known as the Garden of Alla, were famously Sapphic, and biographers have called her “the most notorious Hollywood lesbian actress of all.”
-But she was also an extremely talented actress and silent film star, though her career was damaged when it emerged in 1925 that her marriage to a gay actor, Charles Bryant, was a "lavender marriage" created to protect them both.
+If you've ever wondered about the origin of the coy term "sewing circle" as a euphemism for a gathering of queer women, it's alleged to have started with Alla Nazimova, a Russian actress and apparent seductress extraordinaire during the Golden Age of Hollywood.
+Her salons at her house in 1920s Los Angeles, known as the Garden of Allah, were famously Sapphic, and biographers have called her “the most notorious Hollywood lesbian actress of all.”
+She was also an incredibly talented actress and silent film star, though her career was put to a halt when it emerged in 1925 that her marriage to a gay actor, Charles Bryant, was a "lavender marriage" created to protect them both.
 She apparently had flings and relationships with virtually every other queer actress at the time, from Mercedes Acosta to Dorothy Azner.

 2. Alice Dunbar-Nelson

-Queer or not, you should know about Alice Dunbar-Nelson; the New Orleans native of mixed race became one of the leading lights of the literary movements called the Harlem Renaissance in the early 20th century, and was, in the words of the Poetry Foundation, "one of the few female African American diarists of the early 20th century."
-But her poetry, prose and memoirs also occasionally mention the fact of her bisexuality, alongside her activism for women's rights and racial equality.
+Queer or not, you should know about Alice Dunbar-Nelson; the New Orleans native of mixed race became one of the leading lights of the Harlem Renaissance — a literary movement in the early 20th century — and was, in the words of the Poetry Foundation, "one of the few female African American diarists of the early 20th century."
+But her poetry, prose, and memoirs also occasionally hinted at her bisexuality, alongside her activism for women's rights and racial equality.
 She was married three times to men, occasionally tumultuously, and reportedly had relationships with pioneering black journalist Fay Jackson Robinson and the prominent headmistress Edwina Kruse, at whose school she taught.

 3. Greta Garbo